A01: Discrete Riemann Surfaces (continued)

 Images from geometry can serve as a visual pathway into mathematics.
 In the SFB they are leading in particular into pioneer research.
 This is to be taken as an opportunity: We would like to learn more about how mathematics can be communicated by means of visual content.
 And we would like to communicate new results from the SFB.

-Z: Central Project (continued)
+Z: Central Project (continued as Z: Central Tasks)

 - Investigators: Leonardo Alese, Ekaterina Eremenko, Markus Hansen, Olga Holtz, Martin Kilian, Sara Krause-Solberg, Andreas Loos, Frank H. Lutz, Aaron Montag, Konstantin Poelke, Michael Sandbichler, Martin Skrodzki